Dark Souls is difficult. But if you’ve conquered the base game, it’s time to move on to the Dark Souls expansions for more horrifying death.

 The feeling you get from finally killing that boss after 15+ tries is so rewarding that you simply can’t put it down and want to keep playing.

-There are very few video games to board game transitions that are done well, but Dark Souls: The Board Game has managed to keep that same level of difficulty/reward level so high that it honestly feels like the video game.
+There are very few video game-to-board game transitions that are done well, but Dark Souls: The Board Game has managed to keep that same level of difficulty/reward level so high that it honestly feels like the video game.
 That alone is a huge achievement.

 In this article, we’re going to take a look at ALL of the expansions for the board game to see which ones are worthwhile.